 On the wing, Black-billed Magpies make long, sweeping flights with white flashes of their wing patches and long, trailing tails.
 They perch at the tops of trees, which is a means of visually establishing their territory, the equivalent of other bird species’ songs.
 Magpies walk with a swaggering strut.
 They sometimes gather in flocks, even seemingly living communally, and will band together to mob a raptor.
 In groups, males establish dominance through a stretch display: raising the bill in the air and flashing their white eyelids.
 They also show aggression with their wings, flickering or quivering them to display the white wing patches; and tails spreading, quivering, or flicking their elongated tail feathers.
 During courtship they also use a tail-spreading display.
 Black-billed Magpies mate for life.
 The female initiates the pair bond by begging for food from the male, which begins courtship feeding.
 During breeding, the male stands guard near the female to reduce the chance she’ll mate with another male (which does occur).
 One of the most notable Black-billed Magpie behaviors is the so-called “funeral”—when one magpie discovers a dead magpie, it begins calling loudly to attract other magpies.
 The gathering of raucously calling magpies (up to 40 birds have been observed) may last for 10 to 15 minutes before the birds disperse and fly off silently.
 Back to top

-Black-billed Magpie populations appear to be stable across their range, though regional declines have been noted in North Dakota and Nebraska.
+Black-billed Magpies populations have been decreasing every year from 1966 to 2014, particularly on prairies, resulting in a cumulative decline by about 26%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 5.4 million, with 63% spending part of the year in the U.S., and 50% in Canada.
+They rate a 7 out of 20 on the Continental Concern Score and they are not on the 2014 State of the Birds Watch List.
 They have been vulnerable to toxic chemicals, particularly topical pesticides applied to the backs of cattle which magpies ingest when gleaning ticks off livestock.
 In the past Black-billed Magpies were persecuted by farmers, ranchers, and game managers who considered them to be vermin, but today they are fully protected under the Migratory Bird Treaty Act.Back to top

 In their range, Black-billed Magpies occasionally visit platform bird feeders and suet feeders.
 They are fairly common in small towns and may visit large yards.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.Back to top